guillaume-kotulski/docs/docs/WebServer/webServerObject.md

 ## Overview

-A 4D project can start and monitor a web server for the main (host) database as well as each hosted component.
+A 4D project can start and monitor a web server for the main (host) application as well as each hosted component.

-For example, if you installed two components in your main database, you can start and monitor up to three independant web servers from your application:
+For example, if you installed two components in your main application, you can start and monitor up to three independant web servers from your application:

-- one web server for the host database,
+- one web server for the host application,
 - one web server for the component #1,
 - one web server for the component #2.

-Other than memory, there is no limit to the number of components and thus, of web servers, that can be attached to a single 4D database project.
+Other than memory, there is no limit to the number of components and thus, of web servers, that can be attached to a single 4D project.

-Each 4D web server, including the main database's web server, is exposed as a specific **object**.
-Once instantiated, a web server object can be handled from the current database or from any component.
+Each 4D web server, including the main application's web server, is exposed as a specific **object**.
+Once instantiated, a web server object can be handled from the current application or from any component.

 > The legacy [WEB commands](https://doc.4d.com/4Dv18/4D/18/Web-Server.201-4504301.en.html) of the 4D language are supported but cannot select the web server to which they apply (see below).

-Each web server (host database or component) can be used in its own separate context, including:
+Each web server (host application or component) can be used in its own separate context, including:
 - `On Web Authentication` and `On Web Connection` database method calls
 - 4D tags processing and method calls,
 - managing web sessions and TLS protocols.